Genocide

 Written By

-Jane Springer is an author and consultant in international development.
-She lives in Toronto.
+JANE SPRINGER is an author, editor and translator who has worked in international development.
+She lives in Toronto, Ontario.

 Audience ages 14 and up / grades 9 and up